Hadoop, Big Data, NoSQL & DevOps Docker Images

 - Superset - data visualization by Airbnb

-- Tachyon (Alluxio < 1.0) - distributed memory based storage by UC Berkely's AMPLab
+- Tachyon (Alluxio < 1.0) - distributed in-memory filesystem for cluster computing frameworks by UC Berkely's AMPLab

 - ZooKeeper (opens ZK shell) - distributed coordination and sychronization service by Yahoo